 I've done it, and I think most everybody can... but...

-Fat people think it means adding something to what they already eat, do, and it's not so.
+Fat people think it means adding something to what they already eat, do, and it's not how it works.

 Imagine changing your car to burn ethanol, aka alcohol for fuel, instead of gas (benzin in Europe, I think).